ericli1018/dockerWebDev/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

+Make sure you have been created `.env` file from `.env.example` to specify current user's UID and GID.

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose up -d --build nginx`.
+Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose up -d --build`.

 After that completes, follow the steps from the [README.md](/README.md) file to get your Laravel project added in (or create a new blank one).